Valuing Inventory – 6 Inventory Costing Methods

 Market Valuation Method.

-The market valuation method is a way to estimate the value of an asset by comparing it to the values of similar assets.
+The market valuation method is a way to estimate the value of an asset by comparing it to the importance of similar assets.

-In some cases, such as that of residential real estate or publicly traded stocks, there is usually a lot of data accessible, making market research straightforward.
-It can become quite difficult to find comparable transactions in markets like shares in private businesses or alternative investments such as fine art or wine.
+In some cases, such as residential real estate or publicly traded stocks, there is usually a lot of data accessible, making market research straightforward.
+Finding comparable transactions in markets like shares in private businesses or alternative investments such as fine art or wine can become tricky.

 The main advantages